cfe-lab/MiCall/docs/getting_started.md

     sudo docker run --rm -e COLUMNS=$COLUMNS cfelab/micall:vX.Y folder --help

-If you forget to clean up, you can see a list of all the left over containers, then either remove a container by name, or use the prune command to remove all the exited containers.
+If you forget to clean up, you can see a list of all the left-over containers, then either remove a container by name, or use the prune command to remove all the exited containers.